HAJJ

 AL-LAA-HUM-MA IN-NEE U-REE DUL

-UM-RAH O FA-YAS-SIR-HAA- LEE WA TAQAB-BAL-HAA MIN- NEE O WA A-IN-NEE ALAI-HAA WA BAA-RIK-LEE FEE-HAA NAVAI-TUL UM-RA-TA WA AH-RAM- TU BIHAA LIL-LAA-HI TA-AA- LAA
+UM-RAH O FA-YAS-SIR-HAA- LEE WA TAQAB-BAL-HAA MIN- NEE O WA A-IN-NEE ALAI-HAA WA BAA-RIK-LEE FEE-HAA NAVAI-TUL UM-RA-TA WA AH-RAM- TU BIHAA LIL-LAA-HI TA-AA- LAAO, Allah!
+I have made the intention to perform

 Umrah, ease it for me and accept it from me and